imjoy-team/ImJoy/docs/docs/tutorial.md

 ```

 ##### Communication between main window and Python
-The function `calc_plot()` will pass these two parameters and an additional callback to the Python plugin `Python worker` and more specifically its function `calc_results`.
-These parameters are passed as a dictionary.
-The callback function can be called from within the Python plugin and allows it to plot data in the actual window.
+Communication between the window and Python plugin is achieved by the ImJoy API [**api.call()**](https://imjoy.io/docs/#/api?id=api-call-) and so-called **callback functions**.
+Simply put such a callback is a function that will be executed after another function has finished its execution.
+The function `calc_plot()` from above will use api.call() to call the function `calc_results` from the `Python worker` plugin.
+It will pass two parameters obtained from the user-interface and a callback function .
+The callback function allows the Python plugin to plot data in the window plugin.

 ``` javascript
 calc_plot(n_points,math_op){